History of Gabon

-Little is known of the history of Gabon prior to European contact.
-Bantu migrants settled the area beginning in the 14th century.
-Portuguese explorers and traders arrived in the area in the late 15th century.
-The coast subsequently became a center of the transatlantic slave trade with European slave traders arriving to the region in the 16th century.
-In 1839 and 1841, France established a protectorate over the coast.
-In 1849, captives released from a captured slave ship founded Libreville.
+Present-day Gabon was first inhabited by rainforest hunter-gatherers (often called Pygmy peoples), attested as early as c.
+43,000 BC; archaeology confirms occupations from the Late Pleistocene to the Neolithic along the coast and in the Ogooué.
+By c.
+400–300 BC, Bantu-speaking farming and ironworking communities settled in the middle Ogooué, initiating an expansion that subsequently structured settlement across the region.

+From 1472, Atlantic contact reshaped coastal exchange.
+Myene-speaking polities on the Gabon littoral, including the Mpongwe in the Estuary and the Orungu and Nkomi farther south, acted as brokers linking river routes to European shipping.
+Trade focused on ivory, copper, salt, raffia cloth, and, by the late 1700s, captives; in 1788 about 500 people were embarked annually at " Gabon and Cape Lopez ", far fewer than the major outlets farther south.
+Domestic slavery predated overseas commerce and expanded with it, concentrating wealth and authority in lineages and chiefly houses.
+Coastal lifeways combined salt making, oyster harvesting at Mayumba, and diversified agriculture, while political organization ranged from clan-based councils among the Mpongwe to royal offices among the Orungu and Nkomi.

 In 1862–1887, France expanded its control including the interior of the state, and took full sovereignty.
 In 1910 Gabon became part of French Equatorial Africa and in 1960, Gabon became independent.

 At the time of Gabon's independence, two principal political parties existed: the Gabonese Democratic Bloc (BDG), led by Léon M'Ba, and the Gabonese Democratic and Social Union (UDSG), led by Jean-Hilaire Aubame.
 In the first post-independence election, held under a parliamentary system, neither party was able to win a majority; the leaders subsequently agreed against a two-party system and ran with a single list of candidates.
 In the February 1961 election, held under the new presidential system, M'Ba became president and Aubame became foreign minister.
 The single-party solution disintegrated in 1963, and there was a single-day bloodless coup in 1964.
 In March 1967, Leon M'Ba and Omar Bongo were elected president and vice president.
 M'Ba died later that year.
 Bongo declared Gabon a one-party state, dissolved the BDG and established the Gabonese Democratic Party (PDG).
 Sweeping political reforms in 1990 led to a new constitution, and the PDG garnered a large majority in the country's first multi-party elections in 30 years.
 Despite discontent from opposition parties, Bongo remained president until his death in 2009.